raspberrypilearning/cd-dice-roller/en/step_1.md

 + A computer capable of running a modern web browser.

 ### Software
-+ This project can be completed in a web browser using trinket.io
++ This project can be completed online in a web browser using trinket.io

 ### Additional resources
 + The images used for the faces of the dice can be found [here](https://github.com/raspberrypilearning/cd-dice-roller/tree/draft/en/images){:target="_blank"}